petgraph/petgraph/CONTRIBUTING.md

 just miri
 ```

-This might, however, take a long time to run, so it is to run
+This might, however, take a long time to run, so consider running
-`miri-fast` instead, which
+`miri-fast` instead, which uses [nextest][nextest-url],
-uses [nextest][nextest-url]
 a faster test runner, and skips some tests which take very long:

 ```commandline